 When Bo Terry first moved to Travelers Rest in the early 1970s, the town was just one of many small Upstate communities, located north of Greenville on US 276 - a place where he could escape to trek in his beloved Smoky Mountains.

-Today, though, the three are integral parts of Greenville's premier "hidden gem."
-Travelers Rest, a town of 4,500, draws thousands of hikers and nature lovers, as well as fans of small towns with plenty to see and do - and eat and drink.
+Today, Greenville's premier "hidden gem" draws thousands of hikers and nature lovers, as well as fans of small towns with plenty to see and do - and eat and drink.

 Terry is owner of Sunrift Adventures, which since 1980 has been a destination for outdoors lovers, selling kayaks, canoes, trail bikes and all manner of clothing and accessories.
 He laughs when he considers how his passion - and his adopted hometown - have changed.